The Janet and Jamie Caskey Community Health Care Hub

 A HUMBLE HUB - PATIENT CENTRIC

 Our patient load reflects our demographics.
 We want to offer our patients primary and preventative care that is focused on the patient’s needs.
 The Hub reduces pressure on the health care system, helps keep patients at home and reduces unnecessary trips to the hospital.
 We all know that primary and preventative health care services can be difficult for patients to navigate.
 Thus, we continue to be pathway finders in helping patients access health care and encourage patients to take responsibility for their own well-being.
 This includes support for a patient’s family care providers.
-We also recognize that the determinants of health are plentiful, therefore our future priorities have been narrowed down to:
+We also recognize that the determinants of health are plentiful, therefore our priorities have been narrowed down to:

-• Access to social services (well under way)
+Access to social services and transportation.

 VOLUNTEERS AND DONORS

-We are beyond grateful for the support the Hub has received over the years.
-Without the community’s volunteer work and fundraising efforts, the Hub would not be up and running today.
-In particular, we want to thank our hosts who held two spectacular parties in support of our “Hub To Hospital” campaign, which raises funds for both the Hub and the Huntsville Hospital Foundation.
+In particular, we want to thank our past hosts who held two spectacular parties in support of our “Hub To Hospital” campaign, which raises funds for both the Hub and the Huntsville Hospital Foundation.
 A dedication to these groups and individuals will made visible in the Hub in the New Year.
 We also want to thank the SS Bigwin July 2018 Gala for their donation to the Hub.

-Collin Reaney is an innovative and community-oriented individual who volunteers his time each and every day to ensure the Hub’s success.
+Additionally, we want to highlight Collin Reaney is an innovative and community-oriented individual who volunteers his time each and every day to ensure the Hub’s success.
 Collin has played and continues to play a crucial role in this success by securing government base funding and grants, organizing events and overlooking the Hub’s operations.
 Thank you for all of your work Collin - it wouldn’t be possible without you!

 Collin C. Reaney